What Was the Weather on a Certain Date?

 How to Find Past Weather Data

 There are a few places to look for historical weather data, depending on which of the above types you want.
 For historical observations and forecasts, the first place to look is the national meteorological service of the country you’re interested in.
 Of course, often, you’ll have questions about regions which span several national boundaries.
-In this case, the National Oceanic and Atmospheric Administration (NOAA) maintains large repositories of SYNOP and METAR data.
+In this case, NOAA maintains large repositories of SYNOP and METAR data.

 For renalayses, your search should start with one of the large reanalysis production centres like ECMWF.